Wodan58/joy1/doc/JOYimplJOY.md

 -----------------

 This define allows the filename to be remembered in the stack of input files.
-The filename is not used anywhere, but could be used in error messages.
+The filename is now used in error messages.

 STATS
 -----

 For statistical purposes, some counts can be remembered.
 These counts can be used in the comparison of various algorithms.
 Timing the binary is also possible and requires no change in the source code.

 SYMBOLS
 -------

 This define allows the symbol table to be dumped at the end of execution.
-The symbol contains all builtins and all defined symbols.
+The symbol table contains all builtins and all defined symbols.
 This define can be used to verify that everything has been arrived correctly in the symbol table.

 TRACING
 -------

 Tracing can be used to track the execution of a program.
-This looks very nice but is only usefule for small programs.
+This looks very nice but is only useful for small programs.

 _MSC_VER, WIN32
 ---------------